scythen60/WanderVR_Organizer/README.md

 Instructions:
+Make sure you have backed up your Wander_Favorites.json file, and that a copy of it exists in the directory configured at the bottom of wanderorganize.py.

-create wander.db
+create wander.db with wander.db.sql
-.read wander.db.sql
-.read continent.sql

 wanderclean.py - A way to flag broken panoids.
 Only used once in awhile to clear out deleted photospheres. wandermake.py - Work in progress.
 Don't use.